Plone Conference 2016: Boston, Massachusetts, USA

 - Lightning talks

-A portion of the conference will be set aside for impromptu open space discussions.
+A portion of the conference was set aside for impromptu open space discussions.

 Saturday and Sunday, October 22–23

-These last two days will be our continuing tradition of Plone sprints, which are collaborative work sessions on a wide variety of topics.
+These last two days were our continuing tradition of Plone sprints, which are collaborative work sessions on a wide variety of topics.

 Newcomers are especially welcome, and we actively seek out non-developers, so whether you're a designer, a writer, an organizer, or a developer, or a friend or spouse along for the ride and you'd like to find out how Plone is made, please join us!